juliendevs/InstallFIles/README.md

 basic file install for first windows 10 installation.
-Using Chocolatey, useful apps are installed
+Using Chocolatey, useful apps are installed.

-Setup file to copy from local to NAS
+Setup file to copy from local to NAS.